• Skip to primary navigation

 Instructions

-• When ready to serve, sprinkle the cake with pinches of flaky salt, cut into wedges, and serve.
-The cake keeps well for several days; I like to store it airtight in the refrigerator, but be sure to serve it at room temperature so the frosting softens.
+• The cake keeps well for several days; I like to store it airtight in the refrigerator, but be sure to serve it at room temperature so the frosting softens.

 Notes

-Vegan Variation: Use 1/4 cup aquafaba (the liquid from canned chickpeas or other white beans) in place of the egg.
-Thin plant yogurt (such as cashew) with plant milk (such as oat) until it's the consistency of buttermilk and use in place of the buttermilk.
+Use 1/4 cup aquafaba (the liquid from canned chickpeas or other white beans) or Just Egg in place of the egg.
+Thin plant yogurt (such as Forager cashewgurt) with plant milk (such as oat milk) until it's the consistency of buttermilk and use in place of the buttermilk.
 Use vegan butter in the frosting in place of the dairy butter (I'm partial to Miyoko's brand), decreasing or omitting the salt if the butter is salted.
 The cake may need a slightly longer bake time, so be sure to test it with a toothpick for doneness.

 Nutritional values are based on one of eight servings.